bitnami/charts/redmine/README.md

 $ helm install redmine
 ```

-The above commands will deploy the MariaDB and Redmine charts to the `default` kubernetes namespace.
+The above commands will deploy the MariaDB and Redmine Charts to the `default` kubernetes namespace.

 Get the external IP address of your Redmine instance and login using the default credentials: